gaetanbo/gaetanbo.github.io/README.md

 - [ ] use map to work between object
 - [ ] use color-coded gradient to display cheaper / more expensive
 - [ ] create a checking loop to reject any outter city
+- [ ] create two separate function to sort
+- [ ] and then append all values at one